55 Years of Canal Cruising ... From 1960 to 2015

 "Sailaway"... a narrowboat sails into the sunset at Beeston...

-Thanks Dad for responding to the advert in 1959...
+Dad... thanks for responding to the Liverpool Echo advert in 1959...

-This e-Book (and website) is dedicated to you and Mum; I wish you both could have read it.
+"Canalscape" is dedicated to you and Mum; I wish you both could have read it and shared some of our canal cruising adventures.

 About the Author

 Cyril J Wood has had an active interest in canals and inland waterways since a child when, in 1960, his parents hired a cabin cruiser from Dean’s Pleasure Cruisers at Christleton on the Shropshire Union Canal.
-This latest work in six parts (or possibly more) documents his involvement with canals and inland waterways from 1959 to the present day.
-As well as his interest in Canals and Inland Waterways he has had an interest in other forms of transport (including railways, cars ships and aircraft), Local History and Photography since childhood.
+This website and eBook documents his involvement with canals and inland waterways from 1959 to the present day.
+As well as his interest in Canals and Inland Waterways he has had an interest in other forms of transport (railways, cars, ships and aircraft), local history and photography since childhood.

 The Author - Cyril J Wood